yann-ygn/vscode-spinasm/README.md

 As of right now the module is only available as a standalone installer, you will find it at the root of the <a href="https://github.com/effectspcbs/vscode-spinasm/tree/master/software">source code</a> folder.

+#### Prerequisites

+The module depends on the asfv1 compiler, it is avaialble on the Python Package Index.
+You can find the installation instrutions on the [project's GitHub](https://github.com/ndf-zz/asfv1#system-specific-installation).

 ### Usage

+#### Projects

 The module follows the same logic as the SpinAsm IDE and is centered around a project of 8 banks and programs: